 ARTS In-School Programs

 Since 1992, Perkins Center has been a provider of In-School Arts Residencies.
 The A.R.T.S (Artists Reaching the Students) program places professional artists in local schools for multi-day, arts-based experiences.
 Individually designed artist-led residencies help students build visual skills, coordination, develop deliberate habits of mind, teach problem-solving strategies, and encourage communication among students.
-Contact Perkins Director of Education for more information about bringing a Teaching Artist program to you school.
+Contact Perkins Director of Education, Allison Hunt, for more information about bringing a Teaching Artist program to your school.

-• Themes incorporated into residencies have included cultural diversity, environmental sustainability, social responsibility, and individual school themes related to character values and year-long study areas like ELA, Mathematics, Social Studies, History, and Science.
-Past Perkins Center ARTS programs have introduced students to a variety of media including:
+Themes incorporated into residencies have included cultural diversity, environmental sustainability, social responsibility, and individual school themes related to character values and year-long study areas like ELA, Mathematics, Social Studies, History, and Science, incorporating core curriculum standards.
+Past Perkins Center ARTS programs have introduced students to a variety of media, including:

 Dance & Movement